goobyspace/lancer-keywords/README.md

 If you customize the configuration a lot, you can consider moving them to individual files.

 This repository was created via [open-wc](https://github.com/open-wc/open-wc).

+Lancer-keywords is not an official Lancer product; it is a third party work, and is not affiliated with Massif Press.
+Lancer-keywords is published via the Lancer Third Party License.”

+Lancer is copyright Massif Press